stevedatadog/katacoda-scenarios/api-automation-iac/2-the-command-line/1-research-request.md

 To determine the query string parameter values, determine what you want from this endpoint.
 A good start is, "in the past minute, are there any core redis data points from the service redis-session-cache in the environment api-course?"

-The command line utility `date` will help you figure out the UNIX timestamps for `$TO` when you run the command. `$FROM` will be 60 seconds before that.
+The command line utility `date` will help you figure out the POSIX timestamps for `$TO` when you run the command later. `$FROM` will be 60 seconds before that.

 `$QUERY` is a little tricky if you're new to Datadog metric queries.
 The main [Metrics documentation](https://docs.datadoghq.com/metrics/#querying-metrics) has a useful section about constructing queries.